 With continued pay restraint, and public sector pension reforms, it's more important than ever for NHS organisations to ensure that staff understand and appreciate their overall reward package for working within an organisation.

 We have seen evidence that many employees within NHS organisations are not aware of the range of rewards and benefits offered by their employer.
-This means that they cannot understand or compare the value of their overall reward and benefit package.
+This means that they cannot understand or compare the value of their overall reward and benefits package.
 By taking a strategic approach to reward, it will provide you, as an employer, with an opportunity to address this by clearly demonstrating the entire scope and value of the employment package.
 Adopting a strategic approach to reward can help organisations meet workforce challenges such as:

 - recruitment - reward can be used throughout the employment journey.
 In recruitment, you can demonstrate your reward package which can help attract and recruit the best applicants to your organisation.
 Using the reward offer at this stage can also support you to showcase yourself as a local employer of choice.